wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-microsoft-teams-apps/includes/3-how-do-you-create-an-app-for-teams.md

 ## Design your app

 The most important step in creating a successful app for Microsoft Teams is choosing the right combination extensibility points and UI elements to take advantage of.
-You should spend a good deal of time understanding the problem you're trying to solve with your app and mapping that solution across the various ways users can interact with your app in the Microsoft Teams client.
-Don't underestimate the importance of scope!
+You should spend a good deal of time understanding the problem you're trying to solve with your app and mapping your solution across the various ways users can interact with your app in the Microsoft Teams client.
+Don't underestimate the importance of context and scope!
 A conversational bot that works very well in a one-to-one chat may not work at all as part of a group chat or channel conversation.

 Here's a recap of what's available for you, and some scenarios they are best suited for.
 You can accomplish many tasks in more than one way; choosing the right tool for the job will make for a much better user experience.

 * **Messaging Extensions - search commands** are very useful for allowing your users to search an external system and then share the results of that search within Teams.
 With cards and card actions you can richly format the results of that search, and allow users to perform actions on the result without leaving the Microsoft Teams client.